-Your best bet is to purchase from countries that have joined and supported the Fairtrade program the longest.
+Your best bet is to purchase from countries that have joined and supported the Fairtrade programme the longest.
 By this standard, Mexico and Colombia being two of the most responsible when it comes to fair wages and working conditions in the Americas.

-The very birthplace of Arabica coffee derives as much as 60% of all its foreign income from coffee production alone, and a whopping 15 million Ethiopians depend on coffee farming for their livelihood.
+In the African continent, Ethiopia is another leading player when it comes to producing ethical coffee on a big scale.
+Ethiopia, the very birthplace of Arabica coffee, derives as much as 60% of all its foreign income from coffee production alone.
+And a whopping 15 million Ethiopians depend on coffee farming for their livelihood.

-The wrap up on ethical coffee
+Wrap up on ethical coffee

 One of your best bets to buying ethical coffee is to check if things have been kept traceable.
 Look out for the producer’s name on the bag, or the farm or factory where it was produced.
 This way you know a better price has been paid.

 If you have time on your hands, ask more questions to coffee companies, such as how was it grown and what do you have to show for the supply chain process?

 The research involved can sure be a time-consuming task.
 But it’s one of the best ways to put the power back into the hands of the consumer and ensure your drinking an ethically sourced coffee in the morning – one worth waking up for!